-If your dog eats excessive turkey or other foods dangerous to dogs, it may take up to a week before symptoms are evident.
+If your dog eats a lot of turkey (or other foods dangerous to dogs), it can take up to a week before symptoms are evident.

-Most symptoms of food-related illnesses in dogs include depression, diarrhea, loss of appetite, vomiting and bloat.
+Most symptoms of food-related illnesses in dogs include:

 Canine bloat can be fatal if not treated immediately.

-Bloat is caused by excess fluid and/or gas in the intestines and stomach.
-This can cause the stomach to dilate and rotate.
-Rotation of your dog’s stomach is known as gastric torsion.
+Bloat is caused by excess fluid and/or gas in the intestines and stomach — which can cause the stomach to dilate and rotate.
+Rotation of your dog’s stomach is known as gastric dilation or torsion.
 This is common in larger dogs that have a deep chest.
 It is a life-threatening condition.

 In Case Of Emergency…